-Go for the beautiful people rather than the hardcore mountains
+Known more for its beautiful people rather than hardcore mountains

 Sweden emulates Norway in almost every aspect; cold climate, short winter days and expensive beer.
 Like Norway, Sweden has a lot of listed resorts - approximately 150.
 However, 80% cater just for cross country skiing, so most Swedes head down to France and Austria to ride, leaving their own resorts generally crowd free, which helps when you see the size of them.